ericdequ/GovCon/data/blog/Reviews/EveryDaySpy.md

 - **SpyHACKs**: Quick tips and tricks for overcoming common obstacles using spy skills.
 - **SpyTribe**: A community for sharing insights and experiences.
 - **Podcast**: The Everyday Espionage Podcast explores the application of spy skills in daily life.
-- **Training Programs**: Personalized training for individuals and teams to develop their espionage abilities【20†source】.
+- **Training Programs**: Personalized training for individuals and teams to develop their espionage abilities.

 ### Final Thoughts